Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • itching, burning;

-• the occurrence of a rash;
+• the appearance of a rash;

-• compaction of the gland;
+• thickening of the gland;

 • causeless weight loss, weakness.

-The female mammary gland has a complex structure and is represented by several types of tissues: fatty, connective and glandular.
+The female mammary gland has a complex structure and is represented by several types of tissue: fatty, connective and glandular.
 If their ratio is violated under the influence of various factors, some changes may be observed, including those accompanied by unpleasant symptoms.
 The structure often changes under the influence of hormones, because the female breast is a hormone-dependent organ.
 And the background can undergo changes not only due to diseases or pathologies, but also in different phases of the cycle.

 The most common causes of pain